What is the purpose of the collaborative program?

 How is the program structured?

-Students are enrolled through EGSC and generally take 12 hours per semester.
+Students will work with their academic advisors to choose their courses.
+Students enroll through EGSC and generally take 12-15 credit hours per semester.

-What if I applied to Augusta University for Fall 2013 and did not meet the admissions criteria?
+What if I applied to Augusta University and did not meet the admissions criteria?

 When do I become eligible for transfer from EGSC to Augusta University?